amd/HPCTrainingDock/extras/scripts/aim-engine/README.md

 Kubernetes (k8s) operator that serves models on AMD GPUs.
 Unlike the module-based scripts in this repository, we deploy a cluster-scoped operator (Custom Resource Definitions plus a Helm chart) through `kubectl` and `helm`;
 there is no Lmod module.
+These scripts install AIM Engine into a Kubernetes cluster that already exists; they do not provision the cluster itself.
+Provisioning a cluster from bare metal, together with storage, networking, identity, and a web console, is instead the job of the AMD Enterprise AI reference stack (see References), of which AIM Engine is one component.
 We drive everything through a single incremental entrypoint, `aim_deploy.sh`, which layers on top of three building-block scripts and a `kind`-based test harness.

 ## Incremental deployment